nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

             restricted to researchers or groups already operating under the auspices of a well-defined_ `project` _entity in the C2M2 system._
-         * _this configuration is meant to facilitate data/metadata reuse and reanalysis, as well as to provide a concrete and consistent anchoring structure by which newly-defined groupings of C2M2 resources can easily be created and cited in relevant downstream publications._
+         * _this configuration is meant to facilitate data/metadata reuse and reanalysis, as well as to provide a specific and consistent anchoring structure through which authors anywhere can create (and cite) newly-defined groupings of C2M2 resources independently of their original provenance associations._

 ##### Controlled vocabularies and term tables